MicrosoftDocs/ATADocs/ATPDocs/suspicious-activity-guide.md

  - Is there some kind of security scanner running on the source computer?
 If yes, **Close and exclude** the suspicious activity.

-2. Check which involved user/s performed the operation.
+2. Check which of the involved user/s performed the operation.
 Do they normally log into the source computer or are they administrators who should perform such actions?

 3. If yes and the alert gets updated, **Suppress** the suspicious activity.